tonynnaemeka70-web/webApp-security-prestashop-/README.md

 This project demonstrates hands-on experience in penetration testing, vulnerability scanning, and defensive security implementation.

-It highlights the importance of proactive security measures in protecting modern e-commerce platforms.
+It highlights the importance of proactive security measures in protecting modern e-commerce platforms. additional It reflects my ability

+to conduct structured security assessments and implement effective defensive strategies.